bgrenn/ragdemo/step4.md

 /
 ~~~

 ## Open up the ports on the DB side for for the user.
-You can specify specific ports if you want to limit it
+You can specify specific ports if you want to limit it logged in as admin user

 ~~~
 EXEC DBMS_NETWORK_ACL_ADMIN.CREATE_ACL (acl => 'ACL_FILE_RAGDEMO.xml', description => 'ACL_FILE_1', principal => '{user name}', is_grant => TRUE, privilege => 'connect', start_date => null, end_date => null);